On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

 The RMOW will lead by example on climate in its own planning and projects, as well as aligning its land use, community and transportation planning processes to deliver the climate targets.
-Successful implementation of this strategy will include the following planning priorities:

 Tracking performance: energy use and GHG emissions

 The current community data set includes performance insights, trends and detailed estimates.
-See the monitoring data results.
+See the monitoring data results

 Partners for climate protection